 Well, I use multiple epoxy resin layers to create a 3D effect.

-Ocean Waves
+Resin Waves

-Essentially, I added a very small amount of isopropyl alcohol to the white epoxy.
+However, I added a very small amount of isopropyl alcohol to the white epoxy.

-By adding alcohol to the white epoxy, I created a more dramatic wave effect with more resin cells and resin lacing.
+By adding alcohol to the white epoxy, I created a more dramatic wave foam effect with more resin cells and resin lacing.

 For example, the picture below is a resin inlay with a resin cell.